josh0xA/rrgen/README.md

 6. ```python3 scylla.py -s apache```<br/>
 Command 6 will dump all the IP address of apache servers that shodan can grab based on your API key.
 The query can be anything that shodan can validate.<br/>
 A Sample API key is given.
 I will recommend reading API NOTICE below, for more information.<br/>
+7. ```python3 scylla.py -s webcamxp```<br/>
+Command 7 will dump all the IP addresses and ports of open webcams on the internet that shodan can grab based on your API key.
+The query can be anything that shodan can validate.
+You can also just use the ``webcam`` query but ``webcamxp`` returns better results.<br/>
+A Sample API key is given.
+I will recommend reading API NOTICE below, for more information.<br/>

 ## Menu
 ```